File Transfers¶

 }])

-Will return the updated tasks, as would have been returned by a task find query.
+Returns the updated tasks in the same form as a task find query.

 Delete task¶